maarten-pennings/6502/6gpio/README.md

 On the photo, see the 6502 computer (crystal, EEPROM, RAM, segment decoder and even still the 3 S/R latches with LEDS, and the 2 addres line LEDS), connected to the 7-segment driver.
+I made the OR with three NAND gates.

 ![7-segment board](7-segment.jpg)